-The Blue Ridge Mountains are one of the countries greatest mountain ranges.
-They’re are a part of the Appalachian Mountains and stretch from Georgia to Pennsylvania.
-The range is home to some of the most beautiful sights you’ll see east of the Mississippi River, and because of this they’re a common place for RVers, campers, and other adventurers to visit
+The Blue Ridge Mountains are one of the greatest mountain ranges in the country.
+They are a part of the Appalachian Mountains and stretch from Georgia to Pennsylvania.
+The range is home to some of the most beautiful sights you’ll see east of the Mississippi River, and because of this they’re a commonplace for RVers, campers, and other adventurers to visit

 The Blue Ridge Parkway is one of the best ways to see this area.
-It’s the scenic ribbon of road winds its way along the nearly 470 miles the mountain range covers.
-It’s a fun and beautiful drive, and one that every American should do at least once in their life.
-The road is often called America’s favorite drive.
-It’s one of those must-do road trips for any RVer and rivals anything you’ll see on the coasts or in the Western United States.
+The scenic ribbon of road winds its way along the nearly 470 miles that the mountain range covers.
+It’s a fun and beautiful drive, and one that every American should make time for at least once in their life.
+The road is often called America’s favorite drive and for good reason.
+It’s one of those must-do road trips for any RVer and it rivals anything you’ll see on the coasts or in the Western United States.

-Taking an RV along this iconic route is easy.
-While you can certainly do the route in your car if you’re tent camping or staying in hotels, ask anyone who has done the route before, and they’ll tell you it’s perfect for RV travel.
+Taking an RV along the Blue Ridge Mountains is easy and totally worthwhile.
+While you can certainly do the route in your car if you’re tent camping or staying in hotels, ask anyone who has traveled along the route before, and they’ll tell you it’s the perfect time to explore RV travel.
 I took this route a few years back and saw several RVs.
-And I have to note there are tons of parks and campgrounds that will accommodate RVs.
+And, I have to note, that there are tons of Blue Ridge parkway campgrounds or Blue Ridge Mountain campgrounds that will accommodate RVs.

-Here are five great choices for when you need a place to stop.
+Here are five great choices for camping on the Blue Ridge Parkway when you need a place to stop:

 1. Mount Pisgah Campground

-Right at the campground, there’s plenty to see and do, including checking out the nearby trails with amazing views, dining at the Pisgah Inn restaurant, stopping in the gift shop and camp store, and just truly enjoying the beautiful natural landscape around you.
+Right at the campground itself, there is plenty to see and do, including checking out the nearby trails with amazing views, dining at the Pisgah Inn restaurant, stopping in the gift shop and camp store, and just truly enjoying the beautiful natural landscape around you.

 2. Julian Price Park Campground

 Julian Price Park Campground is in Laurel Springs, North Carolina.
-It’s the perfect haven for relaxing in one of the most beautiful locations along the Blue Ridge Parkway.
+It’s the perfect haven for relaxing in one of the most beautiful locations for camping on the Blue Ridge Parkway.
 The campground features 68 RV campsites, though amenities aren’t plentiful.
 There are no hookups at the campground, but there are bathroom facilities and a dump station.

 As long as you don’t mind dry camping for a couple of days, the Julian Price Park Campground has plenty to offer.
 You can rent a boat to go out on the lake, check out the trails and nature walks, and visit one of the performances at the 300-seat amphitheater.